Rare, but deadly: tackling placental cancer

 Cervical cancer affects your cervix, which is part of the female reproductive system.
 It is sometimes called the neck or opening of the womb.

 Cervical cancer usually grows slowly.
 In people with healthy immune systems, it typically takes 15-20 years for cervical cancer to develop.
-Your treatment will depend on how big the tumour is and if it has spread.

 It may be helpful to familiarise yourself with the difference between the classifications of pre-cancer, the difference between pre-cancer and cancer and the different stages of cervical cancers.

 Nearly all cervical cancers are caused by the human papillomavirus (HPV).
-HPV is the name given to a group of viruses with more than 100-different types.
+HPV is the name given to a group of viruses with more than 100 different types.
 Not all of them are cancer causing, the ones that can cause cancer are known as high-risk HPV.
 HPV is very common, and most people will get the virus at some point in their life.

 HPV is spread through close skin-to-skin contact during any type of sexual activity with a partner.